vatstack/docs/supplies.md

 Supplies are transactions of telecommunications, broadcasting and electronic (TBE) services.
 To document pieces of evidence for the place of supply, you can attach [evidence objects](https://vatstack.com/docs/evidences) to a supply object.
 Supplies are also used to automatically generate a quarterly tax report with currency conversion at official exchange rates.

-If, for example, your supplies are transacted in USD but your reporting currency is in EUR, we’ll convert each amount accurately at the applicable [exchange rate published by the European Central Bank](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html).
+If, for example, your supplies are transacted in USD but your reporting currency is in EUR, we will convert each amount accurately at the applicable [exchange rate published by the European Central Bank](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html).
 We currently support local EU VAT and VAT MOSS tax reports.

 You can create supply objects programmatically via this API endpoint.
-We will introduce integrations with popular payment providers in due course and according to demand.
+Integrations with popular payment providers follow in due course and according to demand.
 Please write to [team@vatstack.com](mailto:team@vatstack.com) if you require a particular integration.
 We’re open to discussing your needs.

 ## The Supply Object